 Valentine’s Day.
-It’s that one day of the year that everyone considers it okay to be a sentimental, love struck fool.
+It’s that one day of the year that everyone considers it okay to be a sentimental, love-struck fool.
 The day florists everywhere are swamped, restaurants are booked, lovers are giddy, and single people are either hopeful that next year they’ll have a Valentine or jaded about this whole love thing.

 For us, with my husband’s work schedule, we don’t ever really get to go out for Valentine’s Day.It’s just not typically a feasible option.
 He’s always either working, about to go in, just worked off a long shift, or is working overtime.
-Needless to say, we have to have a backup plan to your typical “dinner and a movie out on the town”.
+Needless to say, we have to have a backup plan for your typical “dinner and a movie out on the town”.

 Read More: Books I have Read in 2017

-For us, a special dinner and a movie and some snuggling on the couch makes for a nice, workable (and affordable) option.
+For us, a special dinner and a movie and some snuggling on the couch make for a nice, workable (and affordable) option.
 Knowing that this is what we do, a friend who recently relocated for her husband’s job and had to start living on a tighter budget asked me what some of our go-to romantic comedies were for Valentine’s Day.
 My answer:

 Romantic movies are open to interpretation.
-Some are very straight forward romances.
-In some it’s a subplot to the actual movie.
+Some are very straightforward romances.
+In some, it’s a subplot to the actual movie.
 Some have happy endings.
 Others have sad or dissatisfying endings.
 And then there is what I like versus movies my husband prefers.
 While I may think Sleepless in Seattle is an amazing romantic movie, my husband believes that National Treasure is an acceptable option.
 So our list is very eclectic.